* All data and terms are mock or from public resources.

 We spent lots of effort to align the detailed UX design with key stakeholders from different business units, and also retain the difference when necessary.
 We seek a balance between product consistency and usability.

-Design Challenge - Entitlement
+Challenge - Access Entitlement

 After completing the registration and got the basic approval, user can log in the system.